detypstify/detypstify/writeup/main.typ

     One of the main draws of using Web Assembly is the ability to run machine learning models in the browser on the client side.
 This means that we are not required to host a backend and can simple host the entire binary statically.
     //TODO: talk about WGPU
+    To compliment this portability, we use WGPU, a Rust library for interfacing with the GPU.
+This allows us to run the model on arbitrary hardware and ensures that the model runs as fast as possible.
 = Results & Discussion
   == Model
   == Webapp